Magnetic drilling machine: Pneumatic

 Pneumatic core drilling machines are used where there is a danger of explosion or fire due to electrical sparking.
 The motor is driven by compressed air and the magnet is a permanent magnet instead of an electromagnet.

 Cordless

 Battery operated magnetic core drilling machines are used for a work place where there is no electricity.
 The motor is driven by a rechargeable battery.
 The magnet for these machines is either an electromagnet or a permanent magnet.

 Horizontal

 Horizontal magnetic core drilling machines with angular gears are made for confined drilling situations.

-Cross-Table Base
+Cross-table base

 Cross-table base magnetic drilling machines can also be used for light milling operations to make oval holes or key-slots.
 The cross-table enables the machines to move in X and Y Axis.

-Pipe Drilling / Tube Drilling
+Pipe drilling or tube drilling

 Magnetic drilling machines having clamping system with two permanent magnets automatically which adapts to the pipe diameter.